Weakly-Supervised Camouflaged Object Detection with Scribble Annotations: Methodology

-\textbf{Context affinity loss.} Nearby pixels with similar feature tends to have the same category.
-This simple idea introduces the context affinity loss.
-We first notice that the pixels too far away have nearly no relation at all, so we focus our loss in a $n \times n$ region for one specific pixel.
-Then, we adopt the kernel method in \cite{obukhov2019gated} to measure the visual feature similarity (colors and positions), which is defined as:
+\textbf{Context Affinity Loss.} Nearby pixels with similar features tend to have the same class.
+Following previous methods \cite{obukhov2019gated, yu2021structure}, we adopt the kernel method to measure the visual feature similarity (colors and positions), which is defined as:

-where $S(i), C(i)$ is the position and colors of the pixel $i$, $\sigma_S, \sigma_C$ are hyperparameters.
-The idea is to make similar pixels have similar predictions so context affinity loss $L_{ca}$ can be written as:
+where $S(i), C(i)$ are the position $(x_i,y_i)$ and colors $(r_i,g_i,b_i)$ of pixel $i$. $\sigma_S, \sigma_C$ are hyperparameters. $D(i,j)$ calculates the probability of pixel $i,j$ having different classes ($P_{i,j}$ is the probability of positive labels for pixel $i,j$), and thus the context affinity loss $L_{ca}$ encourages visually dissimilar pixels \rynq{to have different labels} or vice versa:

-where $K_d(i)$ is the neighbor $n\times n$ regions centering pixel $i$.
-Through context affinity loss, the model can quickly learn from the whole image and produce relatively good predictions.
+where $K_d(i)$ is a neighbor $n\times n$ regions ($n$ is set to 5 in our experiments) \ryn{of center} pixel $i$.
+Through context affinity loss, the model can quickly learn from the unlabeled pixels.

+\textbf{Semantic Significance Loss.} In COD, pixels near boundaries usually resemble each other visually, and semantic features, especially those that distinguish segmented objects (thus significant), become crucial for the exact predictions.
+In this case, we design the semantic significance (SS) loss that utilizes significant features to refine the predictions of boundary regions.

-\textbf{Semantic significance loss.} As mentioned above, visual cues around boundaries might not be strong enough in camouflage object detection.
-We can mimic how humans recognize objects, using higher semantic information and more significant features between pixels to solve the problem.
-Here, the feature map $F \in \mathbb{R}^{H\times W\times C}$ is extracted before the final prediction layer. \footnote{For example, if the final layer is a $3\times 3$ convolution layer with input channel 64, output channel 1 (1 since it is binary segmentation), it can be seen as first achieving $F$ through a $3\times3$ conv layer with 64 input channels, 64 output channels in 64 groups, and then getting $P$ by a sum pooling on each channel, \textit{i.e.} $P_i=\sum_c^n F_{i,c}$ where $i,n$ is the pixel index and channel number.} The significance of a feature channel is determined by its covariance with predictions.
+Here, the SS loss is computed inside small boundary regions (in practice, we divide an image to $8\times 8$ region blocks ($R_{1,...,r}$) with a step size of 4).
+A valid boundary region is defined as \ryn{an area} with at least 30\% of the pixels being confidently classified as foreground \ryn{or} background (pixels with scribble annotation or model prediction above 0.8 is confidently classified).
+The design has two benefits.
+First, in non-boundary regions, low-level visual features suffice to provide good guidance.
+Second, it reduces the computation cost greatly.
+The semantic feature map $F_{ss} \in \mathbb{R}^{H\times W\times C}$ is extracted before the final prediction layer \footnote{For example, if the final layer is a $3\times 3$ convolution layer with \rynq{64 input channels }, \rynq{1 output channel} (1 since it is binary segmentation), it can be seen as first achieving $F_{ss}$ through a $3\times3$ conv layer with 64 input channels, 64 output channels in 64 groups, and then getting $P$ by a sum pooling on each channel, \textit{i.e.} $P_i=\sum_c^n F_{ss_{i,c}}$, where $i,n$ is the pixel index and channel number.} and its gradient is stopped (like the detach operation in Pytorch).
+The significance of a featured channel is determined by its covariance with confidently classified predictions: